sparklabnyc/sparklabnyc.github.io/website.md

 "We learned really interesting information about how the world works, important context for the history of the Earth's climate, and the essential details of some really complicated physics and processes.
 I walked away from the class with good background knowledge to do what I would like to do in climate science.
 Although we obviously weren't able to cover everything, I feel like I know essential concepts, and I know more about what I don't know."

 "[The TA] was very responsive and it seems like she worked very hard to get this course up and running with Robbie.
 Everything was posted and graded in a timely manner."

+## P8332: Advanced Analytic Methods in Environmental Health Sciences

+### Course description

+Watch this space for updates...

+### Course learning objectives

+Watch this space for updates...

 ## SHARP Bayesian Modeling for Environmental Health Workshop